Logspace and compressed-word computations in nilpotent groups: Introduction

 In this paper we study the computational complexity of several fundamental algorithmic problems in finitely generated nilpotent groups.
 These problems include computing normal forms (Mal'cev coordinates) of group elements (hence deciding the word problem), deciding the conjugacy and membership problems, computing kernels of homomorphisms, and finding presentations for finitely generated subgroups.
 We prove that in a fixed group all these problems are computable in space logarithmic in the size of the input and, simultaneously, in quasilinear time.

 For the decision problems above (i.e., word, conjugacy, and membership problems), our algorithms also solve the `search' version of the problem, meaning if the algorithm answers ``Yes'' it also provides a witness to its answer, in logarithmic space and quasilinear time.
 For the word problem, this means writing a trivial element as a product of conjugates of relators; for the conjugacy problem, finding a conjugator; for the membership problem, expressing the given element as a product of subgroup generators.
+Note that, generally speaking, the search version of the word problem can be arbitrarily more difficult than the decision problem, for example, see~\cite[Section 4]{Madlener-Otto:85}.

 We also consider compressed-word versions of these problems, in which each input word is provided as a straight-line program (compressed word) producing a word over the generating set.
 We solve all compressed versions in time quartic in the input size.